mihaigalos/Drivers/AVR/Software_UART/README.md

 ```
+00000056 T uart_read()
 00000056 T uart_write(unsigned char)
 00000008 T uart_init()

-64 bytes Total.
+120 bytes Total.
 ```

 **RAM**
 ```
-6 bytes required for stack pushes of PC during calls and local variables.
+Up to 5 bytes required for stack pushes of PC during calls and local variables.
+If only reading from UART is required,
+RAM usage is 4 bytes.
 ```

 # License